ricktaylor/btpu/draft-taylor-dtn-btpu.md

 # Security Considerations

 This protocol does not define any measures to protect Messages or their content.
-Although there may be link-layer mechanisms to protect the transmission of frames against over-hearing and interference, transport-layer security is considered out of scope for the protocol.
-Mechanisms such as BPSec, defined in {{!RFC9172}}, MUST be used to provide integrity and protection at the Bundle layer as required.
+There may be link-layer mechanisms to protect the transmission of frames against over-hearing and interference, and upper layer mechanisms, such as BPSec defined in {{!RFC9172}}, can be used to provide integrity and protection at a higher layer.
+Therefore transport-layer security is considered out of scope for the protocol, and lower and/or upper layer mechanisms MUST be used to provide security.

 # Deployment Considerations